roman-milk/roman-milk.github.io/rob-and-gail.md

  "There are some things I will not do and cheating is one of them.
 My seeing other guys and having sex with them is not cheating because, at least not yet, you and I are not in a committed relationship so my seeing others is not cheating on you.
 At least it isn't as far as I'm concerned.
 If I say yes and accept your ring and still saw other guys for the sex I need it would be cheating.
 It would be cheating unless you were okay with it.
 If I say yes you would have to be okay with me seeing someone else once or twice a week until we could consummate our marriage and I honestly do not think that you can do that."

  "You mean you have been making love with other guys all the time we have been dating?"
-Report_Story #4